ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 ?>
 ```

 You know now why the first line is there?
 Yes, only Joomla!™ is allowed to execute this file.
 Otherwise you will die.
 That's sounds hard, but it ondy works this way.
 What follows is a PHP function called "modChrome\_card", in which the module is placed with the div class card.
-If you want to know exactly what it is about this module chrome, then read the Section [Module Chrome](https://schmidt.gitbook.io/bl4nk/bl4nk-1\#module-chrome).
+If you want to know exactly what it is about this module chrome, then read the section [Module Chrome](https://schmidt.gitbook.io/bl4nk/bl4nk-1\#module-chrome).

 If you refresh the frontend you will see a ugly thing: The read more button.
 This button missed a class called `btn-primary`.
 This thing need this class to look good.
 And it would like to look good \(like you and me\).
 Create Overrides &gt; Layouts &gt; joomla &gt; content.
 Go to the folder html/layouts/joomla/content and open the file readmore.php.
 All other files could be deleted.
 You don't need them.
 Now catch all anchor elements with the class `btn` and add `btn-primary`.